nbommakanti/nbplots/README.md

 ## Generating a 24-2 plot

-Likely the most useful code in this package is the function which makes it easier to create this:
+Likely the most useful code in this package are the functions which make it easier to create this:

 ![alt text](images/example.png)